 The battery in the M6 is 5000mAh pared down from 6000mAh in the M5 but this doesn’t really mean a poor battery performance.
 The direct result of this is a thinner and lighter phone.
 The P10 chip promises a 30% more energy efficient than older MTK SoCs so nothing is lost.

 I was able to squeeze out more than 5 hours of screen on time after about 15 hours of usage with 66% battery left.
 That translates to two days of moderate usage though those numbers will vary with different usage habits.
 The Gionee M6 supports “fast” charging which is achieved with the bundled 2A charger.
-Full charge takes about 1 hour 30 mins.
-Though you can disable this feature but who would?
+A full charge takes about 1 hour 30 mins.

 Final thoughts and price of Gionee M6 in Nigeria

-The M6 series has never been this expensive at launch but the ergonomics and the features matches the price.
-We love the camera, the crisp Amoled display, the fluid performance, great battery life and the IR blaster.
-If you are a M5 user or a power user, the Gionee M6 is totally worth every Kobo spent, it retails at ₦120000 in Nigeria
+The M6 series has never been this expensive at launch but the ergonomics and the features match the price.
+We love the camera, the crisp AMOLED display, the fluid performance, great battery life and the IR blaster.
+If you are an M5 user or a power user, the Gionee M6 is totally worth every Kobo spent, it retails at ₦120000 in Nigeria

 Review by Hotdiamond and published by Daremarvell.
 Let’s hear what you think about the device and if you anything to add feel free to leave your comments below.